-This is my COVID-19 pandemic journal.
+This is my COVID-19 pandemic journal, posted in May 2020.
 Because I was a news journalist for nearly 30 years (before switching to humor and fun stories), I found myself wanting to chronicle just a little of this strange time for future generations.
 Of course, with technology these days, there will be plenty of photos and journals to go around but this is my little snapshot.

 The photos were taken when Sweetums and I would take drives just to get out of the house.
 I didn’t leave often because I am in a high-risk category and took every precaution.
 I “stole” only one photo of something I didn’t witness myself, a photo of a mural in Birmingham of a giant set of eyes with a face mask added.
 It was taken by my friend, Wade Parker, and I thought it spoke volumes.